spktklr/dotfiles/macsetup_readme.md

+# TO DO
+- Use Brewfile instead of .sh
+- More detailed YouCompleteMe workflow

 open System Preferences, go to the App Store preference pane, and uncheck all the boxes.

 press shift-command-H and then command-J, which will bring up a window that configures Finder view options.
 Check the “Show Library Folder” and close the window.
 Thanks to the Apple engineers that made this process more user-friendly.